aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 Next, we'll set up the infrastructure that will deploy the construct Library into our private Construct Hub.
 Since this is separate from the "Private Construct Hub" infrastructure in the previous step, we'll want this code to be in its own directory.
 In your terminal, make sure you are in the parent directory of 'aws-cdk-workshop'

-Navigate to <a href="https://console.aws.amazon.com/codecommit" target="_blank">CodeCommit</a> repository and create a repository named " construct-lib-repo".
+Navigate to <a href="https://console.aws.amazon.com/codecommit" target="_blank">CodeCommit</a> repository and create a remotw repository named " construct-lib-repo".
 Then clone the repository "construct-lib-repo" to your local machine.

 {{<highlight bash>}}